FreshRSS/FreshRSS/docs/en/developers/02_First_steps.md

 # Environment configuration (Docker)

 FreshRSS is built with PHP and uses a homemade framework, Minz.
-The dependencies are directly included in the source code, so you don't need Composer.
+The dependencies are directly included in the source code, so you do not need Composer.

 There are various ways to configure your development environment.
 The easiest and most supported method is based on Docker, which is the solution documented below.
-If you already have a working PHP environment, you probably don't need it.
+If you already have a working PHP environment, you probably do not need it.

 We assume here that you use a GNU/Linux distribution, capable of running Docker.
-Otherwise, you'll have to adapt the commands accordingly.
+Otherwise, you will have to adapt the commands accordingly.

 The commands that follow have to be executed in a console.
 They start by `$` when commands need to be executed as normal user, and by `#` when they need to be executed as root user.
-You don't have to type these characters.
+You do not have to type these characters.
 A path may be indicated before these characters to help you identify where they need to be executed.
 For instance, `app$ echo 'Hello World'` indicates that you have to execute `echo` command in the `app/` directory.

 First, you need to install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-Once you're done, clone the repository with:
+Once you’re done, clone the repository with:

 ```sh
 git clone https://github.com/FreshRSS/FreshRSS.git